mertnesvat/museBlink/README.md

 1. Run <code>node .</code> in the Terminal
 2. Open <code>http://localhost:8081</code> in your browser
 3. Control the synth using OSC messages sent from Lemur or another OSC server

+##Remarks

+This project was example of the cool repo of [OSC](https://github.com/colinbdclark/osc.js),

+osc.js Examples

+This repository contains examples of how to use osc.js in a variety of situations, including in a browser with Web Sockets, on Node.js, and in a Chrome App.

+For more information, please see osc.js.